siam1251/cmds/cpp.md

     A(){}
     int x = -1;
     int z = -1;
+    // this one is needed for map
     bool operator<(const A& rhs)const{return x < rhs.x;}
-    bool operator==(const A& rhs)const{return x == rhs.x;}
+    // this one is needed for unordered_map bool operator==(const A& rhs)const{return x == rhs.x;}

 };
-struct KeyHasher
+// this one is needed for unordered_map struct KeyHasher
 {
   std::size_t operator()(const A& k) const